-Pledges and grants receivable are recognized as contribution or grant revenue in the period the pledge or grant is received and as assets, decreases of liabilities, or expenses depending on the form of the benefits received.
-Pledges and grants are recorded at net realizable value if expected to be collected in one year and at present value if expected to be collected in more than one year.
+Pledges and grants receivable are recognized as contributions or grants in the period the pledge or grant is received or declared, and as assets, decreases of liabilities, or expenses depending on the form of the benefits received.
+Pledges and grants are recorded at net realizable value if expected to be collected in next year and at present value if expected to be collected later than the next year.
 Conditional pledges and grants are recognized when the conditions on which they depend are substantially met.
-The Fund provides for probable uncollectible pledges and grants through a provision for bad debt expense and an adjustment to a valuation allowance based on its assessment of the current status of individual pledges.
-Pledges or grants that are still outstanding after management has used reasonable collections efforts are written off through a charge to the valuation allowance and a credit to pledges or grants receivable.
-As of December 31, 2019 and 2018 no allowance has been recorded.
+The Fund reviews pledges and grants receivable on at least an annual basis to assess the current status of individual pledges.
+Pledges and grants that are still outstanding after management has made reasonable efforts are written off by a charge to pledges uncollectible and a credit to pledges or grants receivable.
+As of December 31, 2020, \$9,815 had been written off for 2020.
+No similar write-offs were recorded in 2019.